Neyobtc/assignment-22/README.md

 ## Department Classification

   Employees was categorized into specific departments, such as Communication, Sales, and I.T.
 This classification aids in department-specific reporting and management.

  ## Salary

- Salary was enter into the table manually to provides information within a predefined range ($5000-$25000).
-This allows organizations to easily categorize employee compensation.
+ Salary was generated using randbetween fuction on excel

  ## Tools

  - Excel

-## Data source